It’s Seriously Uncool to Declaw Your Cat

 Why do so many vets still do it?

-In some scenarios, declawing may be viewed as an alternative to placing the cat outdoorsopens in a new tab, rehomingopens in a new tab [or surrendering it to shelteropens in a new tab], or even euthanasia.
-Advocates for the procedure have also cited surveys where the owner reported an improved relationship with their cat as a result of declawing.
+In some scenarios, declawing may be viewed as an alternative to placing the cat outdoorsopens in a new tab, rehomingopens in a new tab (or surrendering them to shelteropens in a new tab), or even euthanasia.
+Advocates for the procedure have also cited surveys where the pet parent reported an improved relationship with their cat as a result of declawing.

 I bet the cat wouldn’t be so chill if they knew their parent was the one who took their claws.
 Or does declawing somehow make cats more passive?
 Less aggressive?